 The Physical and Life Sciences department is located in the newly renovated Physical and Health Sciences Building.
-Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences and the forensics science technology programs.
-The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and up-to-date application software for teaching and learning as well as for independent study and research.
-The health information technology and coding and reimbursement specialist curricula are located online.
+Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences, environmental technology and the forensics science technology programs.
+The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and the latest application software for teaching and learning as well as for independent study and research.
+The health information technology and coding and reimbursement specialist curricula are located completely online.

 Biological Science (AAS)